Italian Federation of Commerce, Hotel and Service Workers

 The Italian Federation of Commerce, Hotel and Service Workers (Federazione Italiana Lavoratori Commercio Albergo Mensa e Servizi, FILCAMS) is a trade union representing workers in the service sector in Italy.

 The union was founded in 1960, when the Italian Federation of Trade and Allied Workers merged with the Italian Federation of Hotel and Cafe Workers.
 Like its predecessors, it affiliated to the Italian General Confederation of Labour.
-By 1998, it had 235,337 members, of whom 40% worked in hospitality, and the remainder in commerce.
+By 2023, it had 599.607 members, of whom 41,10% worked in commerce, 36,46% in the services sector and 22,44% in the tourism industry.